conmeehan/conmeehan.github.io/PathogenDataCourse/IntroToR.md

 * Create and modify data structrues and tables
 * Navigate and undertake basic operations on R data frames

+## Approximate time to finish tutorial
+* Intro to R tutorials: 6 hours each (only necessary to complete one)
+* Additional tasks: 1 hour
+* Pre/post surveys: 10 minutes

+## Order of tutorial

+Please do the pre-learning quiz, then select a linked tutorial to complete. <br />
+Once finished the tutorial, take the post-learing quiz.<br />

 ### <a href="https://ntusurvey.onlinesurveys.ac.uk/intro-to-r-pre-tutorial-survey" target="_blank">Intro to R Pre-tutorial Survey</a>